Table of Contents

+Table of Contents

+>

-Lactose intolerance frequently manifests itself in childhood and adolescence; however, secondary types can occur at any age.
+> Lactose intolerance frequently manifests itself in childhood and adolescence; however, secondary types can occur at any age.

+>

-Undigested lactose enters the colon directly via the small intestine.
-Subsequently, it is fermented by bacteria, which produces gases (hydrogen and carbon dioxide) and causes following symptoms:
+> Undigested lactose enters the colon directly via the small intestine.
+Subsequently, it is fermented by bacteria, which produces gases (hydrogen and carbon dioxide) and causes the following symptoms:

+>

-- Strong spastic flatulence
+> - Strong spastic flatulence

-- Abdominal cramps/pain
+> - Abdominal cramps/pain

+>

-Lactose has strong osmotic effects and binds water.
+> Lactose has strong osmotic effects and binds water.
 This process results to an increased water flow from the tissue inside the colon, which causes more fluid stools and an acceleration of the vermicular movement of the intestine.
 This leads to diarrhea.

+>

-Symptoms can be very mild or very severe, which might require medical help.
+> Symptoms can be very mild or very severe, which might require medical help.

+>

-Diagnosis of Lactose Intolerance
+> Diagnosis of Lactose Intolerance

+>

-Recognizing lactase deficiency
+> Recognizing lactase deficiency

+>

-A commonly used examination for the diagnosis of lactose intolerance is the H2-breath test.
-Only little hydrogen can be detected in persons with sufficient amounts of lactase.
+> A commonly used examination for the diagnosis of lactose intolerance is the H2-breath test.
+Only little hydrogen can be detected in people with sufficient amounts of lactase.

+>

-Some people self-diagnose lactose intolerance via diet tests or exposure tests; however, such tests are not as clear as the hydrogen breath test.
+> Some people self-diagnose lactose intolerance via diet tests or exposure tests; however, such tests are not as clear as the hydrogen breath test.
 If an affected person refrains from eating products rich in milk and no symptoms are observed during this time, one can assume lactose intolerance.
 A following exposition test can confirm the assumption by having the person with assumed lactose intolerance drink a glass of water containing solved lactose.
-After a few hours, mentioned symptoms can be observed in case of lactose intolerance.
+After a few hours, the mentioned symptoms can be observed in the case of lactose intolerance.

+>

-Therapy of Lactose Intolerance
+> Therapy of Lactose Intolerance

+>

-The most useful therapy is to refrain from consuming lactose.
+> The most useful therapy is to refrain from consuming lactose.
 Every patient can test his or her own tolerance limit in this process.

+>

-Persons suffering from lactose intolerance can use food supplements such as lactase pills, which aid the digestion of lactose.
+> Persons suffering from lactose intolerance can use food supplements such as lactase pills, which aid the digestion of lactose.
 However, the patient should still pay attention to lactose-free nutrition.

+>

-A thorough repair of the intestinal flora, as well as abstaining from milk products, supports the regeneration of the intestinal mucosa and promotes the formation of new healthy intestinal mucosal cells.
+> A thorough repair of the intestinal flora, as well as abstaining from milk products, supports the regeneration of the intestinal mucosa and promotes the formation of new healthy intestinal mucosal cells.

+>

-People suffering from lactose intolerance should pay attention to industrially produced foods, which can contain hidden lactose.
+> People suffering from lactose intolerance should pay attention to industrially produced foods, which can contain hidden lactose.
 Most people tolerate small amounts of lactose e.g. medicaments containing lactose or ripe cheese.